pmbmc/ifdocs/Docs/quickstart.md

 No username and passwords are used.
 Instead the Azure service account key file concept is applied.

 Performance:
-The job type support multi-threaded parallel uploads, downloads and deletions of objects

 Note:
 The current job type supports Linux and Windows
-Tested on : Python 3.6
+Tested on : Python 3.7

 Job Type description
 job_gross.png